srinivasgnv/cmu/README.md

 This program is for automatically manage the files when you use your dropbox account to manage the repository for automatic upload of files This program checks your drop box for the following

-If the total used sapce exceeds the threshold set delete the LONGTERM folder contents (this will help keep the account sleek) If the total number of files in SHORTTERM folder exceeds the threshold set in MAXCOUNT then move the files to LONGTERM (this will enable loading the folder contents on a mobile device faster)
+If the total used space exceeds the threshold set delete the LONGTERM folder contents (this will help keep the account sleek) If the total number of files in SHORTTERM folder exceeds the threshold set in MAXCOUNT then move the files to LONGTERM (this will enable loading the folder contents on a mobile device faster)

 ## mv-logs.sh